 Encourage them to speak in English whenever you can and if you can interact with them is some Thai, it is helpful, many English teachers are discouraged from speaking in Thai, in my experience throwing in a few Thai words would help.
 Use relevant content and examples while teaching.
 Avoid using western cliches and don’t assume that they understand any English, so do not use “teacher talk” they won’t understand and will get confused.
 Most Thai students begin to learn English in middle school or later so if you are told that the class has intermediate skills consider them beginners.

 Adapt and improve your English lesson.

 Teaching English in Thailand requires the teachers to be extremely adaptable and be able to improvise on the lesson plan.
 A common suggestion that TEFL courses give is increasing or decreasing the number of variables that you teach depending on how the class responds.
 The most important goal of an English lesson should be the take away for the students.
 Most Thai students may learn a sentence or a few words if not the entire lesson.
 It all adds up.
 ESL teachers know that the most effective lessons are never even half retained.
-Whatever learning is retained by Thai students will add to their overall understanding of the language.

 Teaching Exam prep for English tests like IELTS to Thai students

 Exam prep lessons for Thai students would drive most seasoned foreign teachers up the wall.
 Most IELTS training courses in Bangkok and other cities usually do not teach Thai students below a certain level.
 The eligibility is band 3 on IELTS.
 I have taught Thai students for some years now and the best way to conduct exam prep would be to start with collocations and vocabulary, give as much practice as you can.
 Here are the steps:

 1. Familiarize the Thai students with vocabulary necessary to handle general topics like Education, sports, health, food, vacations etc.